 Opus Virtual Offices — Best For Beginners

 Opus Virtual Offices provides basic office solutions at an attainable price.
-They have over 500 locations in North America, making them accessible to business owners in all 50 states, Canada and Puerto Rico.
+It has over 500 locations in North America, making it accessible to business owners in all 50 states, Canada and Puerto Rico.

 If you’d prefer to read your messages, Opus will convert all your faxes and voice messages into emails and send them right to your inbox.